kingm77/kingm77/README.md

 - 👋 Hi, I’m @kingm77
-- 👀 I’m interested in programming, cybersecurity and I
+- 👀 I’m interested in programming, cybersecurity and IA
 - 📫 How to reach me kingm7@gmail.com